Skip to contents

 Warning in install.packages :

-This warning implies that the binaries for Windows cannot be found, and can be ignored.
+This warning implies that the R package binaries for the given OS are unavailable and can be ignored.
 R will subsequently install the packages from source successfully.

-Rtools is required to build R packages and/or compile libraries from source, however, the installation of Rtools is NOT required to use RsNLME.
+RTools is required to build R packages and/or compile libraries from source on Windows, however, the installation of RTools is NOT required to use RsNLME.

 If this warning is received, and the packages were not successfully installed: